 “‘You’re just pissed because your chance got blocked today… You get to follow that little bit of hotness around all day… you even got her calling you Chuck.
 Did I interrupt your plans today because I lost sight of David…?'”
 She’s still making her point.

 Calling me a bitch…

 “‘What the hell are we supposed to do?
 Call him every time the bitch breaks a nail?'”
 And that’s the point that snaps me out of my contemplation.
 “Please, Rob,” she spits venomously, “Tell me how I was supposed to take what you said.
 Tell me how I was supposed to construe those statements and I’ll be glad to reconsider my interpretation!” she snaps finally.
 Harris stands there glaring at Ana like he wants to physically attack her.

 “Don’t stare at her for too long.
 I might get jealous,” I say in my Dom voice.
 I need it now, or somebody’s going to get killed.
 It has the desired effect.
 Harris quickly diverts his attention and I think I see Forsythe… er, Allen shiver.
 Ana walks over to me.

-“I know they are your staff and I can’t tell you what to do with them,” she begins, then she points to Harris, “but if any of them ever disrespect me like he did today, I’m going to give them the same treatment that I gave Luc.
-And not you, Taylor, or anybody else is going to be able to get me off of them!”
+“I know they’re your staff and I can’t tell you what to do with them,” she begins, then she points to Harris, “but if any of them ever disrespect me like he did today, I’m going to give them the same treatment that I gave Luc.
+And not you, Taylor, or anybody else is going to be able to get me off ’em!”
 She finishes that last statement pointing in my face.